-During the time in which the license is in Expired status, the individual may not use the CPA title or provide attest or compilation services until reinstatement of their individual CPA license is shown as Active on the VBOA Licensee Search.
+When your license is expired, you may not use the CPA title or provide attest or compilation services until your license has been reinstated and is shown as “Active” on the VBOA Licensee Search.

 If it appears through the license reinstatement process that an applicant has used the CPA title, provided attest services or provided compilation services, without proper CPA licensure, a referral will be made to the VBOA Enforcement Division.
 Definitions of using the CPA title, attest services and compilation services can be found at Code of Virginia § 54.1-4400.

-Please contact the VBOA if the individual chooses to voluntarily surrender the license.
+- Voluntarily surrender – Please contact the VBOA if you want to voluntarily surrender your license.

 - Inactive status – Please note, if you are seeking inactive status and your license has expired, you must first follow the above reinstatement process before applying for the Inactive status.